banool/aptos_api_dart/doc/TransactionsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **simulateTransaction**
-> BuiltList<Transaction> simulateTransaction(submitTransactionRequest)
+> BuiltList<UserTransaction> simulateTransaction(submitTransactionRequest)

 Simulate transaction

 Simulate submitting a transaction.
 To use this, you must: - Create a SignedTransaction with a zero-padded signature. - Submit a SubmitTransactionRequest containing a UserTransactionRequest containing that signature.
+To use this endpoint with BCS, you must submit a SignedTransaction encoded as BCS.
+See SignedTransaction in types/src/transaction/mod.rs.

 ### Example
 ```dart